 Cycling helps us to switch off

 Whether we’re at work or at home, technology is a massive part of our lives that is undoubtedly a force for good.
 At the same time, studies have shown that too much time glued to our phones and laptops isn't great for our health – mental or physical - so getting the balance right and finding time to switch off is really important.

 Cycling to work not only boosts physical fitness, it has the added bonus of helping us put away our phones and focus on the world around us, giving us much-needed time to reflect and make sense of all the things we’ve got going on day-to-day.
 There’s the extra bonus of more time spent outdoors too.

 Cycling helps us to manage stress and anxiety

 As a form of exercise, cycling helps us control the hormones responsible for stress, which can help us stay in better control of our emotions.
 With workplace stress and anxiety on the rise, boosting our ability to take control of them is critical for our long-term mental wellbeing.
 Our own Cyclescheme data shows that almost half of those that cycle to work said that doing so improved their mental health, with two-fifths saying it has had a direct impact on lowering their workplace stress.
 Just think of the benefits for the UK workforce if every employee could fit a 45-minute cycle into their day?

 Cycling makes us happier

-By getting more employees to take up cycling as a regular part of their commute, businesses can increase staff retention, boost employee morale and increase their chances of sustained, long-term economic growth.
+By getting more employees to take up cycling as a regular part of their commute, you could increase staff retention, boost employee morale and increase the chances of sustained, long-term economic growth.
 It’s also a cost-effective and simple employee benefit to offer your staff.

 Ready to sign up?
-Register your company with Cyclescheme here or using the button below.
+Register your company with Cyclescheme today.